 Linear Perspective Basic Concepts and Terminology

 Perspective, or Linear Perspective is a system that helps create the illusion of depth, space and distance in two-dimensions.
-Understanding the principles and concepts is really essential for depicting 3D forms in 2D.
+Understanding the principles and concepts is really essential for depicting three dimensional objects in two dimensions

 Basic Linear Perspective